No account required

 9 min read

 No. Markdown is a structured text format.
-It can keep headings, paragraphs, lists, links, and simple tables, but it does not reproduce page design, slide positioning, or PDF coordinates exactly.
+It can keep headings, paragraphs, lists, links, quotes, code blocks, and simple tables, but it does not reproduce PDF coordinates, slide placement, page margins, or spreadsheet formulas exactly.

 PDFs vary widely.
-A PDF with extractable text and consistent spacing can convert well.
-A scanned PDF, unusual embedded font, or complex multi-column layout may need OCR or manual review.
+A text-based PDF with consistent layout can produce useful Markdown.
+A scanned PDF, unusual embedded font, multi-column page, or form-like layout may need OCR or manual review.

-Yes, Markdown is often a good input format for knowledge bases because headings and lists create useful chunk boundaries.
-Review the output before indexing important documents.
+Yes, Markdown can be useful for knowledge bases because headings, lists, and tables create clearer chunk boundaries.
+Review the output and access controls before indexing important or private documents.